This post contains affiliate links.

-When you’re short on time and dinner has become an afterthought, this 2 ingredient quick pasta sauce has your back!
-It’s a quick combination of basic tomato sauce and garlic that gives your pasta night that home cooked feel, without taking more than 20 minutes to throw together.
+When you’re short on time and dinner has become an afterthought, this two-ingredient quick pasta sauce has your back!
+It’s a simple combination of basic tomato sauce and garlic that gives your pasta night that home-cooked feel without taking more than 20 minutes to throw together.

 Debra uses this recipe as a major time saver during pasta nights.
-It’s a way of amping up the flavors in a basic can of tomato sauce to give it that homemade flavor, without having to go get a bunch of ingredients.
+It’s a way of amplifying the flavors in a basic can of tomato sauce to give it that homemade flavor without having to go get a bunch of ingredients.

-So without further ado, let’s get into how to make this quick pasta sauce!
+So, let’s learn how to make this quick pasta sauce without further ado!

-Tomato Sauce: I love keeping cans of tomato sauce on hand, because they can be made into so many things!
-With minimal added flavors, it’s great to use to make marinara sauce, pizza sauce, or fun dishes like Shakshuka!
+- Tomato Sauce: I love keeping cans of tomato sauce on hand because they can be made into many things!
+With minimal added flavors, you can make marinara sauce, pizza sauce, or fun dishes like shakshuka.

-Garlic: We’re going heavy on the garlic because we’re garlic fiends around here.
+- Garlic: We’re going heavy on the garlic because we’re garlic fiends around here.
+Fresh is always best!

 Tomato Sauce vs. Marinara Sauce